Pwd9000-ML/devcontainer-templates/README.md

 [![image.png](http://img.youtube.com/vi/4CPoHrLgO1E/0.jpg)](https://youtu.be/4CPoHrLgO1E "Run self-hosted GitHub runners on GitHub Codespaces")

+Also see this [Blog Post](https://dev.to/pwd9000/run-self-hosted-github-runners-on-github-codespaces-video-tutorial-1ggh) for additional config options.

 ### 2. Azure Devops Pipeline Self-Hosted Agent Devcontainer

 See this video tutorial on usage example to run Azure Pipelines Self-Hosted Agents inside of a Codespace :

 [![image.png](http://img.youtube.com/vi/XTc7bphBox8/0.jpg)](https://youtu.be/XTc7bphBox8 "Run self-hosted Azure Pipelines on GitHub Codespaces")

+Also see this [Blog Post](https://dev.to/pwd9000/run-self-hosted-azure-pipelines-agent-on-github-codespaces-video-tutorial-1eb4) for additional config options.

 ## devcontainer community templates